putaindecode/putaindecode.io/content/en/articles/js/es2015/const-let-var.md

 So let's recap:

 - Use `const` (might be relevant 99% of the time)
-- If during you development, you need to re-affect the variable, switch to `let` (that might happen 1% of the time)
+- If during you development you happen to have to change the value of this variable, switch to `let` (that might happen 1% of the time)
 - If you are in the worst use-case of the world, use `var` (you can do the math)

+Thanks for taking the time to read my post, you can ask me questions, give me your feedback on the substance and form of the post or just thank me or chat on my twitter account @Nyalab or on the @putaindecode twitter account